Bedworth: Demographics

-In terms of religion, 63.4% of Bedworth residents identified as Christian, 24.3% said they had no religion, 6.1% did not state any religion, 4.2% were Sikh, 0.9% were Hindu, 0.5% were Muslim, 0.2% were Buddhists, and 0.4% were from another religion.
+In terms of religion, 51.1% of Bedworth residents identified as Christian, 40.7% said they had no religion, 5.1% were Sikh, 1.4% were Hindu, 1.0% were Muslim, 0.3% were Buddhists and 0.5% were from another religion.

 Sport and leisure

+The town has a rugby union team, Bedworth Rugby Football Club, that has a senior men's team, a senior ladies touch team, and a mini & junior section for boys & girls; it is based at the "Old" Nursery at Nicholas Chamberlaine School.

-Bedworth has a non-League football team Bedworth United F.C. who play at the Oval Ground.
+The non-League football team Bedworth United F.C. plays at the Oval Ground.
 There is also a swimming club called Nuneaton and Bedworth Dolphins.

-Bedworth is proud host to the Bedworth Parkrun on a Saturday and Bedworth Park 5k on a Sunday.
+The town is proud host to the Bedworth Parkrun on a Saturday and Bedworth Park 5k on a Sunday.
 Both of these runs are held in the Miners Welfare Park at 9am.

 Armistice Day

-Every year Armistice Day 11 November is well attended by the population, who gather in the town to watch the veterans' armistice parade that concludes with the laying of poppy wreaths at the war memorial, to pay their respects to those who fought and died in the armed forces.
-Local youth groups like the Girls' Brigade, and cadets march through the town as part of the parade, with bands playing commemorative music.
+Bedworth has billed itself as the "town that never forgets" due to its tradition of large Armistice Day commemorations on 11 November.
+They are well attended by the population, who gather in the town to watch the veterans' armistice parade that concludes with the laying of poppy wreaths at the war memorial, to pay their respects to those who fought and died in the armed forces.
+Local youth groups like the Girls' Brigade and cadets march through the town as part of the parade, with bands playing commemorative music.
 Second World War Douglas C-47 Skytrain 'Dakota' military transport aircraft, also known as the civilian version Douglas DC-3, scatter remembrance poppy petals over the town, aiming at the war memorial if the weather permits.
 Before 2005 Spitfire fighters were used.

-The flypasts were featured on the national TV news on remembrance days, but they were banned on health and safety grounds from low flying over an urban area.

 Bedworth chose to keep 11 November as Armistice Day, even after 1939, when the rest of the country moved to the nearest Sunday.
 In more recent times, the tradition was kept up by Frank Parsons.
-The former Royal Marine died in 2011, but his work over the previous 25 years not only kept Bedworth's tradition - unique in the United Kingdom - alive, but also lent significant weight to the campaign to move Remembrance Day back to 11 November.
+The former Royal Marine died in 2011, but his work over the previous 25 years not only kept Bedworth's tradition – unique in the United Kingdom – alive, but also lent significant weight to the campaign to move Remembrance Day back to 11 November.